awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ### Limitations and Recommendations<a name="USER_WorkingWithAutomatedBackups-Retaining-LimitationsAndRecommendations"></a>

 The following limitations apply to retained automated backups:
-+ The maximum number of retained automated backups in one region is 20\.
++ The maximum number of retained automated backups in one AWS Region is 40\.
 It's not included in the DB instances limit\.
-You can have 20 running DB instances and an additional 20 retained automated backups at the same time\.
+You can have 40 running DB instances and an additional 40 retained automated backups at the same time\.
 + Retained automated backups don't contain information about parameters or option groups\.
 + You can restore a deleted instance to a point in time that is within the retention period at the time of delete\.
 + A retained automated backup can't be modified because it consists of system backups, transaction logs, and the DB instance properties that existed at the time you deleted the source instance\.